MarianoChaves/pygent/docs/getting-started.md

 For full control you may pass a custom model implementation to `Agent`.
 The file [custom_model.py](https://github.com/marianochaves/pygent/blob/main/examples/custom_model.py) contains a minimal echo model example.
+A dedicated [Custom Models](custom-models.md) page expands on this topic with additional scenarios.

 ## Additional examples